-I guess that in the end when decisions are tough, we come back to what we know – or who we know.
-And after all, as I mentioned early in this post, I know Jack.
+In the end, when decisions are tough, we return to what we know – or who we know.
+And after all, as I mentioned earlier in this post, I know Jack.
 And I enjoyed meeting his friends – all his friends at WhiskeyFest Las Vegas.

 James Walkenshaw and A.D.
 Cook

 To all the great whiskeys, beers, and beautiful ladies I missed (and ya, believe it or not, there were a few), my apologies.
-Put me your list for next year, or next week.
+Put me on your list for next year or next week.
 I’m already looking forward to my next great whiskey encounter.
 I’ll bring cigars.